Fate of the Hebel-Slichter peak in superconductors with strong antiferromagnetic fluctuations: Numerical Results

 \subsection{Results}

 The suppression of the Hebel-Slichter peak is shown for a purely isotropic s-wave gap function in Fig. \ref{U_sRPA}, for both the orthorhombic model with $t_y=0.4t_x$ at quarter filling and for the effective model of $\kappa$-Br, with $\left(t',t_2',\delta_t\right)=\left(-0.54,0.14,0.03\right)t$.
 The parameters for the orthorhombic model are chosen to maximize the anisotropy of the Fermi surface while ensuring there are no Van Hove singularities close to the Fermi energy, while the model of $\kappa$-Br has been parametrized from first-principles calculations by Ref. \cite{Koretsune2014}.
 In both cases, we found that variation of the model parameters had little influence on the resulting relaxation rate.
-As the interaction strength increases, the prominent Hebel-Slichter peak is gradually reduced in magnitude and narrows, until the peak finally vanishes for both models near the phase transtion to long-range magnetic order ($U\geq 0.95U_c$).
+As the interaction strength increases, the prominent Hebel-Slichter peak is gradually reduced in magnitude and narrows, until the peak finally vanishes for both models near the phase transition to long-range magnetic order ($U\geq 0.95U_c$).
 While the peak is absent entirely only very close to the antiferromagnetic instability, the narrowing of the peak may be sufficient in some experiments to disguise its presence, depending on the temperature resolution of the experiment.

 At low temperatures, the increasing interaction strength reduces the overall magnitude of the relaxation rate but does not alter the temperature dependence, which displays the exponential suppression of quasiparticle states at low energies.
-The Hebel-Slichter peak is noticeably more resilient to vertex corrections for the effective model of $\kappa$-Br than the toy orthorhombic model, and the absence of any such peak in experiments \cite{Kanoda1996} is therefore inconsistent with an isotropic gap even for strong interactions, in contrast with interpretations of some other experiments \cite{Elsinger2000,Kuehlmorgen2017}.
+The Hebel-Slichter peak is noticeably more resilient to the strength of the spin fluctuations for the effective model of $\kappa$-Br than the toy orthorhombic model, and the absence of any such peak in experiments \cite{Kanoda1996} is therefore inconsistent with an isotropic gap even for strong interactions, in contrast with interpretations of some other experiments \cite{Elsinger2000,Kuehlmorgen2017}.